- What information you will need before you book

 - The full collection and delivery address

-- Ensure the town and state are spelt correctly and the postcode is accurate.
+Ensure the town and state are spelled correctly and the postcode is accurate.

 - A phone number for both the collection and delivery point

 - An email address for the receiver

 If you want us to send them updates.

 Getting a quote

 Enter the destination and the size and weight of each parcel into our quote form, be as accurate as possible or it may affect the price or transit time.
 Learn more